bittush8789/devops-cloud-interview-guide/03-linux/02-restore-lost-pem-file.md

 Can you restore a lost PEM file?
 If not, how can you still access the EC2 instance?

 ### 📝 Short Explanation
-This question evaluates your knowledge of secure SSH access, key-based authentication, and how to regain access to EC2 instances when your only login method (PEM file) is lost.
+This question evaluates your knowledge of secure SSH access, key-based authentication, and how to regain access to EC2 instances when your only login method (PEM file) is lost..

 ## ✅ Answer
 No, you **cannot restore** a lost PEM file — it’s not stored on AWS or recoverable.